There is no introduction for this policy.

 II.
 Policy Statement

 A major represents a degree-seeking student's primary field of study.
 A major is a structured plan of study requiring a minimum of 30 credit hours.
-It must be feasible for students to complete degree requirements within 128 credit hours.
+It must be feasible for students to complete degree requirements within 120 credit hours (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees).
 The major appears on the official transcript.

 A minor represents an optional, secondary field of study for a degree-seeking student; no student may declare a major and a minor in the same discipline.
 A minor is a structured plan of study requiring a minimum of 15 credit hours and no more than 29 credit hours exclusive of student teaching.
 A minor should require significant additional coursework beyond what is already required for a related major.
 The minor appears on the official transcript.

 A concentration is a structured plan of study within a major.
-The number of semester hours for a concentration varies, but is included within the semester hours for the major.
+The number of credit hours for a concentration varies, but is included within the credit hours for the major.
 The concentration appears on the official transcript.

 An undergraduate certificate is a structured set of professionally oriented courses designed to provide recognition that the student has completed coursework in an applied area of focus.
 For degree-seeking students, a certificate program may either complement or be concurrent with a traditional program of study.
 The certificate appears on the official transcript.